selfdefined/web-app/11ty/definitions/pronouns.md

 ## Considerations
 - Usually people will list the pronouns as they/them or they/them/theirs.
 - Some people use multiple pronouns, such as she/they or they/he.
 Sometimes the order of these can imply which pronoun they use more frequently or if there is a slight preference to one over the other.
 It can also sometimes imply that they are in transition between using one pronoun to another.
 It can also imply none of these things, so it is best not to assume.
 - Some people change their pronouns based on settings.
 For example, if someone is transitioning and does not want to be outed in one setting, they may use different pronouns in that setting.
-Hence, why it is important to
+Hence, why it is important to follow someone's lead and to confirm usage based on context.
 - They/them is a singular pronoun and has been since the late 1300s, so if someone tries to tell you that it's only plural, it's unlikely they take issue with the grammar but with something else.
 - Some plural people will refer to themselves as "we" to represent their plural identities.